Change the world, and have a good time doing it!

-Founded in 1999, the Mandala Center is a multi-disciplinary education organization dedicated to community dialogue, social justice and societal transformation.
+Founded in 1999, the Mandala Center is a multi-disciplinary education organization dedicated to community dialogue, social justice and societal healing and transformation.
 Through experiential workshops, theatre performances, and other creative events, the Mandala Center invites people to be more awake and alive as well as empowered to take action toward a more just and joyous life for all people.

 The Mandala Center

-- Addresses diverse and multi-cultural needs and approaches.
+- Addresses diverse and multi-cultural needs.